mcohen01/node-quickbooks/README.md

 <a name="findPurchases" />
 #### findPurchases(criteria, callback)

-Finds all Purchases in Quickbooks, optionally matching the specified criteria
+Finds all Purchases in QuickBooks, optionally matching the specified criteria

 __Arguments__